top of page

 Battery cell debris projectiles likely as they enter thermal runaway

-Application of water to suppress flames
+Application of water or foam to suppress flames

 6.png

 Water application to suppress flames + cool battery pack.
-May need to jack up the car.

 Up to 4000L (one tanker) of water used